arikrrr/Ageing-Deageing-CycleGAN/README.md

 Used cropped [UTKFace dataset](https://www.kaggle.com/datasets/jangedoo/utkface-new).

 First we extracted only images in range of [20,30] and classified them as young and [50,60] and classified them as old.
 Basically, we divided the dataset into two folders named trainA and trainB.

+# Training
+train.ipynb have my main training code.
+Points to be kept in mind before training:
+* Preprocess all the images to 100x100 as it will decrease training time otherwise the code was taking days to finish training.
+* Name the dataset folder <mark>dataset_preprocessed</mark> with two sub-folders "trainA" and "trainB".
+* New folders named